josgar14/CMD-TERMINAL-GIT-SHELL/README.md

 type nul > <nameOfTheFile.txt "or any extention">// to create a new file in cmd.

+if you want to run two or more commands separate them with <&&>.

 type <name of the file>// to show the content of the file in cmd.

 Open a file// to open a file simply type it's <name.txt>.